-Dense breasts can make mammograms more difficult to interpret.
+Dense breasts can make mammograms more challenging for doctors to interpret.
 But this doesn't mean a mammogram is useless for detecting cancer or other breast abnormalities in women with dense breasts.

 Dense breast tissue appears as a solid white area on a mammogram, and fat appears as a dark area.
 Mammogram X-rays do not penetrate — or "see through" — dense tissues as well as they do through fat.
-So, in women with dense breasts, mammograms are more difficult to interpret.
-Tumors also are dense tissue and appear as solid white areas on the mammogram.
-This can make it more difficult to detect a tumor in dense breasts because it looks a lot like the dense tissue that surrounds it.
+So, in women with dense breasts, mammograms may be more difficult to interpret.